 Oil Mixing With Coolant

-Many people underestimate this problem, and this is one of the most common mistakes of drivers: A mix up between coolant and oil means your car is in deep trouble.
+Many people underestimate this problem, and this is one of the most common mistakes: A mix up between coolant and oil means your car is in deep trouble.
 When coolants get mixed up, it causes significant damages to the properties of the oil.
 Gradually, it defects bearings and other parts of the engine.

 Any sign of irregularities in the oil dipstick means there is a severe gasket problem.

 >>To avoid these issues, buying a good car from the beginning is a good choice.
 You can check the car list here <<

 Replacing Blown Head Gasket With A New One